croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 to use different Axon dependencies (Axon framework is not delivered as a single jar, but instead contains multiple modules addressing different concerns).
 Beside high cohesion and low coupling, differences in 3rd party dependencies are usually a significant hint for creating independent modules, even when high cohesion and low coupling attributes are not yet clearly visible and apparent.

-We have two modules left. `cargotracker-lib-web` contains classes related to the handling of HTTP requests and responses.
+We have two modules left. `cargotracking-lib-web` contains classes related to the handling of HTTP requests and responses.
 For example, here we deal with the formatting and localization of successful and exceptional JSON responses.
 Module `cargotracking-lib-boundary-api` formalizes general structures of domain boundary API that all inbound adapters (web, messaging, etc.) must follow to be able to speak with domain application services (a.k.a. domain facades).